 4 laser (488nm, 405nm, 561nm, 640nm).
 This imaging cytometer produces multiple high resolution images of every cell directly in flow, giving quantitative information about each cell in up to 12 channels simultaneously.

 The Imagestream is an image cytometer that allows quantitative data to be acquired as well as images of every event passing through the instrument to be recorded.
 This machine can analyse up to 5000 cells/sec.
 This clever machine allows the user to look at features of cells such as co-localisation, staining location, cell-cell location, spot counting and cell death analysis.

-Members of the core facility are available to help set up and optimise assays and for help with post-acquisition analysis of the data.
-Babraham Institute is currently the only Academic Institute in Cambridge to have this exciting technology.
+Members of the core facility are available to help set up and optimise assays and help with post-acquisition analysis of the data.

 Merck Millipore Muse

 1 laser, 3 Parameters (532nm laser) This mini cytometer allows assessment of cell viability, apoptosis and cell cycle.
 The machine is simple to use and delivers results quickly and accurately.
 This machine is regularly used for cell counting.